 - The carrel assignment will be revoked and UPD will be contacted if the staff discovers alcohol, firearms, explosives, or any other material deemed dangerous, illegal, or contrary to university policies.

 - Library staff closely monitors and inspects carrels.
 The Library reserves the right to revoke carrel privileges of occupants who do not abide by the above carrel policies, abide by University policies or who do not use their assigned carrels for extended periods of time.

 By accepting a carrel you have agreed to abide by this policy.

-If you would like to apply for a study carrel, you can print out the application or pick one up in the Administrative Suite, Room 312 in the J.D.
+If you would like to apply for a study carrel, you may apply online oor pick up an application in the Administrative Suite, Room 312 in the J.D.
 Williams Library.
 Applications are kept on file in the order in which they are received.